Sino-Nepal Friendship Bridge: Economic significance

 However, trade in goods of all kinds manufactured in other parts of China dominates.
-The goods arriving on trucks are usually unloaded in Zhangmu, the town closest to the bridge on the Chinese side, taken over the bridge and loaded onto trucks from the destination country.
+The goods arriving on trucks are usually unloaded in Zhangmu, the town closest to the bridge on the Chinese side, taken over the bridge, and loaded onto trucks from the destination country.
 This complex procedure is carried out for customs and other administrative reasons, and it is also due to the change in the side of the road (left-hand and right-hand traffic).
 In order to improve the sometimes chaotic processes on the Nepalese side, a new truck depot is being built with Chinese help near the town of Kodari.

 Some of the goods are also offered for sale in the village itself.
 Many Tibetans rent the ground floor of their house to traders from other Chinese regions.
 Around 500 Nepalese cross the Friendship Bridge every day to sell their products or buy Chinese goods for their own use or for resale in their home country.
 In the opposite direction, around 250 Chinese cross the bridge every day.

 Nepalese women carry the suitcases of package tourists entering China across the Sino-Nepalese Friendship Bridge.

 In addition, numerous tourists cross the bridge, including mountaineers who want to climb Mount Everest from the Chinese side.
 Package tourists arriving from Kathmandu usually have to exit the bus in Nepal and walk across the bridge to continue with a Chinese company.

+Destruction

+On July 8, 2025, the bridge was reported to be destroyed by flash-flooding resulting from the failure of a natural glacier-formed dam upstream of the bridge.